LoopKit/LoopWorkspace/docs/tidepool-sync-2026-03-10.md

 insulin sensitivity multiplier, and duration.
 There was no preset type system — all presets were generic overrides.
 Users could set a target range and/or an ISF multiplier, activate a preset from the toolbar, and it would run until it expired or was manually cancelled.

+DIY did have a limited scheduling concept: the UIKit `AddEditOverrideTableViewController` exposed a **Start Time** row that allowed setting a future start time for an override.
+If `startDate > Date()`, the override was queued as a one-shot future event and shown in a "SCHEDULED PRESET" section in `OverrideSelectionViewController`.
+There was no day-of-week recurrence, no system alert to prompt the user at the scheduled time, and no persistence of the schedule on the preset definition itself — the delay was set per-activation, not stored on the preset.

-There were no guardrails specific to presets, no required training, no scheduling, and no safety mitigations for extreme settings.
+There were no guardrails specific to presets, no required training, and no safety mitigations for extreme settings.

 #### After: SelectablePreset Type System